 CDT Northbound Start Date

-Most thru hikers start the Continental Divide Trail in April or early May.
-The ideal start date for thru hiking the CDT Northbound would be 15th April.
+Most thru-hikers start the Continental Divide Trail in late April or early May.
+The ideal start date for thru-hiking the CDT Northbound would be 15th April.
 This would allow someone hiking the Continental Divide Trail northbound to not rush the trail and risk injury.

 New Mexico is the cheapest state for the whole trail.
 Enjoy some rest days.
-By starting slowly it allows the snow to melt in Colorado.
+Starting slowly it allows the snow to melt in Colorado.

 Flip Flop Thru Hike of the CDT